CycleLogistics project gets attention by the international media. Read here an article by CNN on the benefits of using bikes to transfer goods!

 CYCLELOGISTICS will inform potential consumers, (private, business, governments) across Europe of test results on cargo bikes, cycle trailers, bags and baskets to encourage purchase.

 CYCLELOGISTICS is an EU Intelligent Energy – Europe Programme project with 9 European partners including 3 cities.

-Take the Bike to Shop BXL 2013 survey now
+Bike to Shop survey & prize draw

 Official Prize Draws Terms & Conditions

 The following promotion is organized in the framework of the CycleLogistics project and coordinated by the European Cyclists’ Federation ECF asbl (Rue Franklin 28, 1000 Brussels).